openstack/python-keystoneclient/README.rst

 .. attention:: COMING SOON

-    The API is not yet implemented, but will follow the pattern laid out below.
+    The CLI is not yet implemented, but will follow the pattern laid out below.

 Installing this package gets you a shell command, ``keystone``, that you